krother/refactoring_tutorial/README.md

 2. modify the function call accordingly
 3. remove the booleans from the return values (the set is mutable). `visit_planet()` only returns `planet` and `destinations`.
 4. remove the booleans from the assigned return in `travel()` as well
-5. modify the function body to use the `in` operator when checking state, e.g. `if credits in flags:`
+5. modify the function body to use the `in` operator when checking state, e.g. `if "credits" in flags:`
 6. modify the function body of `visit_planet()`.
-Whenever one of the booleans is modified, add to the set, e.g. `flags.add(game_end)`
+Whenever one of the booleans is modified, add to the set, e.g. `flags.add("game_end")`

 Finally, run the tests again.
 The tests should pass.

 *Note that looking up things in the set uses string comparison.
 This is not very performant, of course, but in a text adventure I frankly don't care.
+The advantage that we could support the Literal with a type checker is more important.
-If performance becomes important, one could replace the strings by integers or Enums.
+If performance becomes important, one could replace the strings by integers.
 Also, if you believe performance is important, how about writing a performance test for it first?*

 ### 8.2 Extract puzzle functions